fiskWasTaken/tic80-export/README.md

 ## Usage

 1. Set your working directory to the TIC-80 working directory.
-2. Run the script as `./tic80_export.sh file` where `file` is the name of your .lua project without the extension.
+2. Run the script as `tic80-export file` where `file` is the name of your .lua project without the extension.
 3. Project will be exported to game_export.lua.
+4. Optionally, provide an export option as the second argument.
+This will require tic80 to be in your PATH.

 ## Caveats